-Rediscover the charm of Wakame!
-Enjoy the blessings of the sea with a wide variety of recipes, from salted sake to dried sardines
+Rediscover the charm of wakame!
+From salted to dried wakame, enjoy the bounty of the sea in a variety of recipes

-Wakame is the most popular ingredient used in the most diverse dishes of seaweed.
-Here we will introduce basic information about wakame and simple, delicious recipes.
+Wakame is a popular seaweed that is used in a wide variety of dishes.
+Here we will introduce basic information about wakame and some easy and delicious recipes

 table of contents

-Types of wakame and how to return it
+Types of wakame and how to soak them

-- Shiokura Wakame - After collecting, it is stored with salt sprinkled on it.
-Store in the fridge and soak in water for 5-6 minutes before use to remove salt and return it.
+- Salted wakame - After harvesting, it is sprinkled with salt and stored in the refrigerator.
+Before using, it is soaked in water for 5-6 minutes to remove the salt and rehydrate.

-- Dried wakame - It is treated with ash or wood lye before drying.
-Spring is the best time to buy when new items are released.
-Soak it in water for 20 minutes and expands 9-10 times.
+- Dried wakame - Dried wakame is treated with ash or wood lye before drying.
+The best time to buy is in the spring when the new crop comes out.
+It will expand to 9-10 times its original size after soaking in water for 20 minutes.

-- Cut wakame - A salted product that has been returned and dried.
-It can be used as is and is convenient.
+- Cut wakame - Salted wakame that has been rehydrated and dried.
+Convenient to use as is.

-- Buds - The root part of the seaweed, not the sprouts.
-There are also raw dishes, which are great for vinegared dishes and miso soup.
+- Mekabu - The root part of wakame seaweed, not the sprouts.
+It is also available raw and is good for vinegared dishes and miso soup.

 Recommended ways to eat wakame

-Wakame is used in a wide range of dishes, including salads, stews, soups, and steamed dishes.
-In particular, bud turnips are finely chop and used for vinegared dishes.
+Wakame is used in a wide range of dishes, including salads, simmered dishes, soups, and steamed dishes.
+Mekabu in particular is often finely chopped and used in vinegar dishes

 Recipe introduction